Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is important.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give Smyth Air Conditioning a call at 561-533-6066.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Smyth Air Conditioning a call at 561-533-6066.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.